s-nicas/s-nicas.github.io/_posts/2018-10-22-javascript_functions.markdown

 * Next is the name of the function.
 In the example above, greeting is the name of the function.
 * The set of parentheses () holds our parameters.
 * The curly brackets {} encloses our statements.
 Our statement is the code that will be executed once the function is evoked.

-Function declarations are also known as function statements.
-Function declarations are hoisted.
+* Function declarations are also known as **function statements**.
+* Function declarations are hoisted.
 Meaning you can call the function before it is defined.

 That’s it for function declarations.
 Simple enough!